-- 1. Change Door Open (Time) delay setting to 0 minutes by touching Settings, Alarm Settings, then touching minus (-) or plus (+) on the Door Open (Time) spin box to change the value to 0. - 2.
+- Change Door Open (Time) delay setting to 0 minutes by touching Home, Settings, Alarm Settings, then touching + or on the Door Open (Time) spin box to change the value to 0. - 2.
 Open door.
 Alarm will activate immediately. - 3.
 Close door.
 Alarm will clear, and audible alarm will cease. - 4.
 Change the Door Open (Time) setting to the original setting.